OHNLP/MedTator/README.md

 ### 1.2.5 (2022-01-20)

-- Added a setting option for linking marks between
+- Added a setting option for showing annotated tags
+- Added fixed header for the "All Tags" in concept list
+- Updated the context menu position calculation
 - Fixed the hover bug dismiss bug when deleting tag

 ### 1.2.3 (2022-01-06)